 The zip should contain:

-- greengrass sample
+- greengrass classification or object detection sample

 zip -r greengrass_lambda.zip greengrasssdk greengrass_object_detection_sample_ssd.py

-Follow steps 6-11 to complete creating lambdas.
+Return to the AWS Documentation and follow steps 6-11 to complete creating lambdas.

 - greengrass_object_detection_sample_ssd.function_handler (or)